December 18 2013 Latest news:

-A VASTLY depleted March Town United side put up a valiant fight against Ipswich Wanderers but left empty handed.
+March Town United put in a spirited performance against league leaders Halstead Town but left empty handed.

 MARCH was home to two football clubs prior to the Second World War – March Town, established in 1886, and March GER United, formed in 1911.